-The EPIC-to-CMAQ tool is used to extract 13 variables from EPIC soil output files and 40 variables from EPIC daily output files into NetCDF files for all simulated crops within the grid cells that were selected.
+The EPIC to CMAQ tool is used to extract 13 variables from EPIC soil output files and 41 variables from EPIC daily output files into NetCDF files for all simulated crops within the grid cells that were selected.
 The output from this tool is used as input to CMAQ bidirectional NH3 modeling over the domain area.
 Figure 19 shows the tool interface used for the test_case scenario.

-The user needs to input only one item:
+The user needs to input the following two items: